 • Outline your business’s proposed core values.
 These are a set of fundamental beliefs or actions that your practice will use to conduct day-to-day operations, make important decisions, build relationships, and implement practices that will help you succeed in the long term.

-• Register your business
+• Registering your business

-• Comply with laws and regulations
+• Complying with other laws and regulations

 As a massage business owner, it’s also a good idea to purchase liability insurance.
 Since you’ll be touching your clients and manipulating their muscles, you’ll want to protect yourself if a client tries to sue you.
+In some states, this insurance is required for all massage businesses.

-3. Set up your finances.
+4. Set up your finances.

 To set up your finances, you should: